Has the sub-prime crisis killed approvals on tough loans?

 Low doc loans

-A low doc loan is designed for self employed borrowers that cannot prove their income.
-Instead of providing tax returns, they sign an income declaration form and the bank uses this to assess their borrowing capacity.
+A low doc loan is designed for self employed borrowers that cannot prove their income but how many lenders are still offering them?

 - Major banks: All four major banks still offer low doc loans.
 However, there have been some minor changes.
 ANZ has withdrawn their lo doc 80 loan & CBA has reduced their discount on low doc loans over 60% of the property value.
 Westpac & CBA are now requesting that all borrowers provide an ABN, as proof that they are actually self employed.
 Many lenders are asking for BAS statements & are restricting equity releases on refinance loans.
 Overall, low doc loans are very much still available.